✓ Updated April 2026

 Essential Travel Tips

-Stay aware of your surroundings, especially at night and in crowded areas like Sixth Street.
-While generally safe, like any city, petty theft can occur.
-Keep your valuables secure and consider sticking to well-lit, populated streets if you're out late.
+Be aware of your surroundings, especially at night, and stick to well-lit areas.
+While Austin is generally safe, like any major city, petty theft can occur.
+Keep valuables secure and avoid leaving them unattended, particularly at crowded outdoor venues or on public transport.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.